 Within 120 days after the Effective Date, either Sub, as the surviving corporation in the Merger, or any stockholder who has complied with the provisions of Section 262, as described above, may file a petition in the Delaware Court of Chancery demanding a determination of the fair value of the stock of all stockholders entitled to appraisal.
-If no petition for appraisal is filed with the Court of Chancery within 120 days after the Effective Date, stockholders' rights to appraisal will cease, and all stockholders will become entitled to receive the consideration offered pursuant to the Cash Election.
+If no petition for appraisal is filed with the Court of Chancery within 120 days after the Effective Date, stockholders' rights to appraisal will cease, and stockholders will become entitled to receive the Default Consideration with respect to shares for which demands for appraisal had theretofore been made.